GogoHarry/superstore_sales_analysis/README.md

 **Analytical Constraints**
 - Customer lifetime value inferred from purchase frequency, not predictive modeling
-- Profit analysis doesn't account for overhead costs or full P&L structure
+- Profit analysis doesn't account for overhead costs or a full P&L structure
 - No competitive market analysis or external market factors

 **Methodological**